 Soccer Aid is a brilliant thing.
 It unites the world of celebrity and football for an event that raises millions for worthy charity, giving fans a chance to see legendary players lining up with the likes of Chunkz.

 But as far as crimes against shirt numbers go, the telethon extravaganza is a repeat offender.
 Usain Bolt wearing 9.58 – his 100-metre sprint record in seconds – isn't even the worst of it, either: Lee Mack has had 95.80 and 999, while frequently, legends who made the same shirt number famous have both worn it alongside each other.
-See Patrice Evra and Roberto Carlos this summer both with No.3s.
+See Patrice Evra and Roberto Carlos both with No.3s.
+In the same team.
 Horrible.

 We don't care who takes part: they should have to follow the conventions and rules of shirt number etiquette.
 Even if they are the fastest man on Earth… especially if they're Lee Mack.